 " the liaison between the bargaining unit and post management.

 The Foreign Service Act requires that the Post Rep be a member of the bargaining unit -- that is, a Foreign Service employee of State, AID, USAGM, FAS, APHIS or FCS not serving in a management or confidential position.

 AFSA Reps may be selected in a variety of ways, depending on circumstances at post:

 - If there is no current AFSA Rep, any AFSA member or the Management officer may issue a call for elections.

 - At posts where there are few AFSA members, the outgoing Rep may simply ask another member to take his/her place.

 - At other posts, the current Rep should call a meeting to elect a replacement.
 Depending on the situation at post a) Nominations and elections may be held at the same meeting. b) Nominations may be received by letter, phone, or email, the results posted for inspection, and the election held at a meeting. c) Nominations and debate might take place at one meeting, with the election at a later date.
 If the election is hotly contested, the balloting might be secret, but usually a show of hands is acceptable.

 - At very large or widely dispersed posts, the members may need more than one Rep. They may select someone from each agency (State, AID, USAGM, FAS, APHIS, FCS) to act just for that agency.
 In such a case there are, in effect, separate elections for each agency, and members vote only in the election for their agency.

 In all cases, an AFSA Rep must be:

-- A Foreign Service employee of the Department of State, Agency for International Development, the Foreign Agricultural Service, the US & Foreign Commercial Service, Animal and Plant Health Inspection Service, or the International Broadcasting Bureau
+- A Foreign Service employee of the Department of State, Agency for International Development, the Foreign Agricultural Service, the US & Foreign Commercial Service, Animal and Plant Health Inspection Service, or the U.S. Agency for Global Media.

 - A member in good standing of AFSA